The Marginal Buyer

 Junkies rarely admit to their addiction and will go to great lengths to justify that one 'last fix'.

 It certainly didn't take much to flip-flop the US Fed from a tightening, to an easing stance at the back end of 2018.
 A shift that has been propelling equity markets ever since and which has also encouraged other central banks, such as the ECB, to dispense with even the pretence of fiscal and monetary responsibility, now that a pandemic has provided cover for MOAR!

-The key question however, is whether the US has indeed 'fallen off the wagon' or if this apparent volte face is merely a tactical manoeuvre to nurse the US economy through the current COVID-19 induced recession and restore a positive trajectory for economic growth and employment over the US elections in November and before tax-payers and savers wake up to the realisation of who and when all this is going to have to be paid for.
-If so, then we may be looking at a tighter fiscal, as well as monetary, environment into the start of a possible second and final term by Trump.
+The key question however, is whether the US has indeed 'fallen off the wagon' or if this apparent volte face is merely a tactical manoeuvre to nurse the US economy through the current COVID-19 induced recession and restore a positive trajectory for economic growth and employment into the new Biden administration and before tax-payers and savers wake up to the realisation of who and when all this is going to have to be paid for.

 CB assets as % GDP by region